Eduard Steuermann

 In 1964, he died of leukemia in New York City.
 In 1989, the University of Nebraska Press published a collection of Steuermann's writings entitled, The Not Quite Innocent Bystander: Writings of Edward Steuermann (ISBN 0803241917).
-The book was co-edited by Clara Steuermann, David H. Porter and Gunther Schuller.
+The book was co-edited by Eduard's wife Clara Steuermann, David H. Porter and Gunther Schuller.

 A major work by Steuermann, Variations for Orchestra, is published by Philharmusica Co., New York.

 The actress and screenwriter Salka Viertel was his sister.
 The conductor Michael Gielen was his nephew.
 The footballer Zygmunt Steuermann was his younger brother.
 Steuermann married Clara Silvers, a pianist and music librarian, in 1949.